Your Management Experience Can Qualify You For The MBA

-At AIB, the compulsory portion of this occurs in Orientation, which is an online course that all students complete before they can begin their first subject.
+Studying with AIB, our online Orientation program precedes commencement of the first subject and prepares students to study the master’s degree.
 In Orientation, as well as through the academic, administrative support and wellbeing support available to AIB students, those who haven’t studied before can ease into the MBA and build their study skills in areas like research, skim reading, academic writing, referencing, time management and more.

 Support networks in your personal and professional lives will also be valuable throughout the MBA.
 From a personal perspective, getting your partner, kids and friends on board with your new study schedule, and being able to turn to them for some encouragement when you lack motivation, will be a big help.
 As will getting the support of your workplace, whether that be through a financial contribution to the course cost, annual leave or study leave, opportunities to learn and grow within the company, or simply for co-worker encouragement.